 I was wheeled up to my room where I immediately starting throwing up from the cocktail of drugs I had been given that day.
 That continued through my tears of not being able to see them until the next day.
 It continued through my first time pumping and the INTENSE pain I finally felt when the epidural wore off.
 THANK GOD for the hospital having NICU cameras so I was at least able to SEE the boys.
 Brandon went down to start talking to them to let them know that they only had 24 hours to prepare for the crazy train that is their momma.

 The next day rolled around and as soon as I was cleared, I told Bran to RUN me to the NICU.
 I remember just staring at them when I finally got to them.
 The tiniest things I had ever seen.
 Luke’s lowest weight was 4lbs, big man got down to 5.2 I think?
 (Didn’t last long).
 I didn’t even know what to do with such tiny babies but like a lot of moms, I quickly figured it out.
 The motherly instinct I had never had was suddenly here, in full force.
 Every time I left that NICU, I cried.
 They were in their little tanning beds with their little felt goggles on, so little and so helpless, it was physically painful to leave them.
-We were waiting on their bilirubin numbers to get higher and while Carter was on a steady rise, Luke was messing around.
+We were waiting on their bilirubin numbers to get lower and while Carter was on a steady decline, Luke was messing around.
 They would go up and then come back down, go up and back down.
 We joked that he didn’t want to leave the nurses. (fact: Luke still loves nurses).

 That week was rough.
 Brandon basically slept on the ground and forced me to walk even when I begged him not to but since he was LITERALLY bathing and pumping me, I let him get away with forcing me to do things I didn’t want to do.
 He did things for me that week that I doubt I could pay people to do.
 Horrifying things, actually, without a second thought.
 I’m convinced he’s Clark Kent.